matter-labs/zksync/infrastructure/exit-tool/README.md

 [`perform_exodus`](perform_exodus) script for that matter.

 Otherwise, please check your wallet documentation in order to know how to execute arbitrary transactions from it.

+## What if I need proofs for multiple tokens

+After generating proof, run `./exit-tool.sh continue` with the new token ID.
+The state is already synchronized at this moment, so it won't take as long.